Few people have reached the South Pole on a ski-pulka expedition.

 Today, we really start our expedition.
 Our sleds are loaded and balanced.
 In total, we have eight days to reach the geographic South Pole.

-The surface of the ice shelf is sour and wrinkled with the presence of sastrugi (sharp topographical irregularity on a snow surface resulting from erosion caused by the wind) the highest of which can reach 50 cm in height… We are in the white immensity, blindingly pure and so isolated.
+The surface of the ice shelf is sour and wrinkled with the presence of sastrugi (sharp topographical irregularity on a snow surface resulting from erosion caused by the wind) the highest of which can reach 50 centimeters in height… We are in the white immensity, blindingly pure and so isolated.
 The harshness, the austerity, the vastness...
 There is no other place on earth that resembles what we see day after day.

-Theoretically, the weather is fine and dry with a little wind and the temperature is still mild at this time of the year, between -15 and -30°C. We progress and take regular breaks to eat and hydrate.
+Theoretically, the weather is fine and dry with a little wind and the temperature is still mild at this time of the year, between -15 and -30 °C. We progress and take regular breaks to eat and hydrate.
 We feel a bit like the first explorers experienced when they came here almost a century ago.

 Every evening and then every morning, the routine of the camp, filling in our diary, exchanging our impressions with a very international team.

-DAY 13: REACHING THE SOUTH POLE
+DAY 14: REACHING THE SOUTH POLE

 Today, if the conditions allowed us and if we held on, we arrived at the South Pole.
 We can already see it from 15 kilometers away because the American station of Amundsen-Scott is clearly visible!
 When we arrive at the South Pole mark, we will go around it (little world tour!) to celebrate our achievement.